 Negligence and Misuse (including private business)

-Having access to computing privileges (e-mail account, Williams network connection, login, or shared file space owned by you), means that you have general responsibility for all computing activity which takes place from those accounts, connections, or file spaces.
-The College’s connection to the Internet, for example, does not allow you to abuse that connection.
+Having access to computing privileges (e-mail account, Williams network connection, login, or shared file space), means that you have general responsibility for all computing activity which takes place from those accounts, connections, or file spaces.
+Having access to the College’s connection to the Internet, for example, does not allow you to abuse that connection.